awjchen/SonoCleaner/doc/usersGuide.md

 Changing the labelling parameters immediately updates the labelling of level-shifts in the display.

+The program stores a separate set of labelling parameters for each trace.

 Be aware that the 'Noise threshold' is also used by the automatic procedure as the tolerance for forming "zero-sum groups of level-shifts" (see the paper).